angular-schule/website-articles/blog/2019-02-third-party-libraries-and-widgets/README.md

 - Are there alternatives that are already based on Angular and how much would be the effort to use this alternative?
 - Is the library / widget compatible with ES2015 (ES6) Modules or do we have to use the global object (`window`)?
 - How big is the foreign code?
-Will it slow down the build process significantly.
+Will it slow down the build process significantly?
 Can we use a CDN if necessary?
 - Is jQuery a dependency? (jQuery itself is also quite large, see [jQuery file size](https://mathiasbynens.be/demo/jquery-size))